manesajian/superq/README.md

 A superq instance is owned by a thread, a process, or the network.

 The base case is a _detached_ superq, i.e. unattached to a datastore, which is intended for single-thread use.
 In this case superq essentially provides a versatile alternative to Python collections such as lists, dictionaries, deques, or the synchronized Queue class.
-Important to note is that query functionality is not available to detached superqs, and so access is very fast.
+Important to note is that query functionality is not available to detached superqs, and correspondingly, access is very fast.

 An _attached_ superq supports queries as well as concurrent access within a process.
 This is accomplished through a local instance of the superq datastore backed by sqlite.